Skip Navigation

 Table of Contents

 This document describes the general behavior of Heroku as it relates to the recognition and execution of Node.js applications.
-For a more detailed explanation of how to deploy an application, see Getting Started with Node.json Heroku.
+For a more detailed explanation of how to deploy an application, see Getting Started on Heroku with Node.js.

 Activation